sandhya-k/On-boarding-and-Off-boarding-guide/questions.md

     Email:

-##Overview of survey process and timeline
+##Overview of the Survey Process and Timeline

 I sent out the survey on April 22, 2016.
 I closed the survey on September 12, 2016.
 I heard from 221 newsrooms and 247 unique individuals.
 A total of 289 people filled out the survey.
 I conducted 101 interviews with individuals who filled out the survey.
 Thirty of them were over Skype or over the phone.
 The other 71 were email.